 Any advertisements below are the responsibility of the platform, and should not be taken as an endorsement by this agency.

-This week I had the great pleasure of meeting, once more, our client Constance Tonge, whose novel Wisp is getting closer and closer to its date of publication.
-Constance is a prolific author, and is working on more novels, which the agency will take a look at.
+This week I had the great pleasure of meeting, once more, our client Elizabeth Mostyn, whose novel Wisp is getting closer and closer to its date of publication.
+Elizabeth is a prolific author, and is working on more novels, which the agency will take a look at.
 Be on the look-out for Wisp when it appears – it’s a corker!

 I also travelled in to Edinburgh to meet Luka Vukos, who directed the prizewinning short Lose like a Human, all about artificial intelligence.
 We had a long chat about possible projects for the future.
 Edinburgh has been much on my mind lately, because I have to arrange visits to events at The Fringe and the Edinburgh International Book Festival.
 I have all that to look forward to, but Time’s winged chariot isn’t exactly hanging about!